-We all know that planning for the future is as important as it is exciting.
+We all know that estate planning for the future is as important as it is exciting.
 Mapping your future and that of your loved ones requires attention to detail and an expert understanding of all the issues involved.
-We have helped many clients put their goals on track through constructing a personalized estate plan tailor made for each client’s goals, resources, and unique family situation.
+We have helped many clients put their goals on track through constructing a personalized estate plan tailor-made for each client’s goals, resources, and unique family situation.

 Estate planning means the process wherein you work with one of the experienced attorneys here at our firm to make arrangements on how your assets and affairs should be handled.
 Usually this plan is meant to be implemented in the event of your death or incapacity.
 Documents commonly included in basic estate plans include:

 - Living will